polyipseity/information/special/academia/HKUST/ENGG 1400/index.md

 - design thinking
   - design thinking / life design: empathize ::: The amazing people you meet and the understanding/perspectives you give _and_ receive.
   - design thinking / life design: define ::: Think about who you are, where you are, and what is _really_ important to you.
-  - design thinking / life design: ideate ::: You give yourself permission to have un-reserved thoughts, drawings, imaginations, and hopes.
+  - design thinking / life design: ideate ::: You give yourself permission to have unreserved thoughts, drawings, imaginations, and hopes.
 Also let the ideas of others in.
   - design thinking / life design: prototype ::: You build simply and accessibly.
   - design thinking / life design: test ::: You try things curiously and courageously.
   - design thinking / reframing ::: Framing defines the boundaries and constraints of the solution set to your problem. __Reframing__ state the original problem but in a different perspective to expand the solution set.
 There may be unexpected innovation.
 - job hunting ::: Finding a job... or pursuing possibilities that give me choices and freedom (reframing)?
-  - job hunting / iceberg problem ::: visible job market (agency, jobs board, social media): 30%, hidden market (HR connection, direct application, networking): 70%
+  - job hunting / iceberg problem ::: visible job market (agency, jobs board, social media): 30%; hidden market (HR connection, direct application, networking): 70%
 - design thinking
   - design thinking / curiosity ::: Curiosity makes everything new and invites exploration.
 It helps us notice new opportunities and connect with people.
 It allows us to look beyond preconceptions and be open to possibilities.
   - design thinking / bias toward action ::: Designers test things out.
 They run small experiments and prototypes as opportunities to learn, regardless of outcome.
 They try things and iterate toward success, rather than waiting until they can get it "right" at the first time.